IT21314742/Pig/README.md

-Introducing a thrilling Multiplayer Dice Game developed in Python,
+Introducing a thrilling Multiplayer Dice Game developed in Python, where up to 4